eliranwong/uniquebibleapp-webtop/README.md

 With <a href="https://www.docker.com">docker</a> installed, you simply need a web browser to access Unique Bible App desktop version, even OFFLINE.

+# Recommended Way to Install Unique Bible App

+We recommend our users to use this webtop version for running Unique Bible App, so you may get the most of our Unique Bible App.
+We integrated some extra features to the webtop version, e.g. Google text-to-speech feature, menu to desktop GUI applications.

 There are other different ways to install Unique Bible App, but setup of essentail packages and dependencies may be challenging to non-technical users.
 Therefore, we package and setup everything for you, to save you from all the troubles.

-We recommend you to use this webtop version, so you may get the most of our Unique Bible App.
-We added some extra features to the webtop version.

 Using webtop version of Unique Bible App also gives you a unified experience across different operating systems or platforms, e.g. Windows, macOS (both Intel & Apple chips are supported), ChromeOS, Linux distributions.